Buying A New Construction Home: What To Know

-A new construction home is a home the buyer is the first to live in, but it can come about a few different ways.
-You may buy a home designed and built by a builder who builds an entire development, or you may do all the work, hiring all contractors and subcontractors who build your home from the blueprints you helped create.
+A new construction home is a home the buyer is the first to live in, but that can happen in a few different ways.
+You may buy a home designed and built by a builder who builds an entire development, or you may do all the work, hiring all contractors and subcontractors to build your home from the blueprints you helped create.

 Before buying a new construction home, think about your goals for the home, the desired layout, important features and the cost of building a new home.

-Part of knowing how to buy a new construction home means understanding the different customization options.
-In some cases, you choose every little detail of the home, and in others, you only have a say on a few features or designs.
+Part of knowing how to buy a new construction home is understanding the customization options.
+In some cases, you choose every little detail of the home, and in other cases, you only have a say on a few features or designs.

 Here are the different options:

-- Custom Home: In a full custom home, you have a say in every detail in the house.
+- Custom home: In a full custom home, you have a say in every detail of the house.
 Sometimes it may feel like too much detail or too many decisions.
-Prepare yourself to plan even the smallest details, like the type of light switches or which way the electrical sockets face.
+Prepare to plan even the smallest details, like the type of light switches or the direction the electrical sockets face.

-- Semi-Custom Home: In a semi-custom home, some of the structure and features are set, but you can customize important features and areas to make it your own.
+- Semi-custom home: In a semi-custom home, some of the structure and features are set, but you can customize important features and areas to your liking.
 This is common with cookie-cutter homes.
-The builder has a distinct structure and style, but you can choose things like the countertops, floors and lighting, as a few examples.
+The builder has a distinct structure and style, but you can choose items like the countertops, floors and lighting, for example.

 How To Buy A New Construction Home